Transforming Dover's waterfront for future generations

 Phase 2 - Marina and public realm

 Construction of a new marina in the outer harbour including a new pier, and a major waterfront regeneration creating public spaces and piazzas with new leisure, retail and residential space, set against the unique backdrop of the harbour, White Cliffs of Dover, and Dover Castle.
 The new marina will be accessible at all states of the tide.
-There will also be a new navigation cut through to the existing Wellington Dock marina.

 Phase 3 - Port centric logistics facility

-On completion of the new marina by January 2019, the Granville Dock and tidal basin will be infilled to create land for the development of a port-centric logistics facility.
+The Granville Dock and tidal basin will be infilled to create land for the development of a port-centric logistics facility.
 This will build on Dover's pre-eminence as Europe's busiest roll-on/roll-off port by creating opportunities to back-fill empty lorries bound for mainland Europe.